My 12-year-old and I were on our way to a meeting at her new school when she asked, “Is there anything good about middle school?”

 10. Trust me, it is going to get better.

 There is a reason everyone talks about middle school the way they do.
-It’s a time of highs and lows.
+One thing middle schoolers should know is that it is a time of highs and lows.
 One day you feel great and the next your world feels like it is crashing in.
 It’s normal and your friends are feeling it too.
 Just ride the wave and you’ll get through.
 Trust me, you have many beautiful, happy days ahead.

 I would love to share these nuggets of wisdom with my daughter, but I don’t think she would believe me right now.
 Like most of us, she will gain most of her wisdom and confidence through her experiences.
 We have many car rides together ahead of us though.
 So maybe, just maybe, she and I will find a way to navigate her middle school years together.